sn9691/Data-science-projects-collection/README.md

 # About:
 Welcome!
-I'm a data scientist in training and this repository is a collection of all the projects I have ever done to learn and grow in this field.
+I'm data scientist and this repository is a collection of all the projects I have ever done to learn and grow in this field.
-The list below is sorted chronologically.
+I started out by teaching myself in my spare time when I was sorking as a software developer; I have now received formal education in the form of PGP certification in Data Science from INSOFE, Hyderabd.
+All projects other than the one done in INSOFE were done by me when I was just starting out in this field.